 We use a variety of techniques to manage our interest rate risks.
 We have an interest rate risk policy and have established a policy to limit our variable rate exposures to a percentage of total capitalization.
 Additionally, interest rate risk is managed by monitoring market conditions when timing the issuance of long-term debt and optional debt redemptions and establishing fixed rate long-term debt with varying maturities.
-See "Note 6 of the Notes to Condensed Consolidated Financial Statements" for a summary of our interest rate swap derivatives outstanding as of March 31, 2019 and December 31, 2018 and the amount of additional collateral we would have to post in certain circumstances.
+See "Note 6 of the Notes to Condensed Consolidated Financial Statements" for a summary of our interest rate swap derivatives outstanding as of June 30, 2019 and December 31, 2018 and the amount of additional collateral we would have to post in certain circumstances.
+In addition, see "Regulatory Matters" for a discussion of commitments we made in Oregon surrounding the independent review of our interest rate hedging practices.